Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 5. Have someone plug the EFIC189 back in and press the power button

-6. Carefully touch the multimeter probes to the two terminals of the pump connector (do not touch the connector itself to avoid shock hazard)
+6. Carefully touch the multimeter probes to the two terminals of the pump connector (avoid touching the connector itself to prevent shock)

 7. You should read between 110-120 volts AC during the active cycle

-If the multimeter reads 0 volts, the control board is not sending power to the pump.
+If the multimeter reads 0 volts, the control board isn’t sending power to the pump.
 If it reads 110+ volts but the pump doesn’t run, the pump motor has failed internally.

 Step 3: Descale and Clean the EFIC189

-Mineral buildup inside the water system is the second most common cause of ice production failure in the Frigidaire EFIC189.
-Hard water deposits clog the water pump intake, the distribution tubes, and the evaporator prongs, preventing ice from forming properly.
+Mineral buildup is the second most common cause of ice production failure in the EFIC189.
+Hard water deposits can clog the water pump intake, the distribution tubes, and the evaporator prongs, preventing ice from forming correctly.

 Descaling Process Using Citric Acid Solution

-Citric acid is the safe, effective choice for descaling the EFIC189.
+Citric acid is a safe and effective choice for descaling the EFIC189.
 It dissolves mineral deposits without damaging rubber seals or plastic components.

 1. Prepare the descaling solution: Mix one cup of food-grade citric acid powder with one gallon of water.
 Stir until fully dissolved.
-If citric acid is unavailable, white vinegar (5% acidity) can substitute, though it’s less effective.
+If you can’t find citric acid, white vinegar (5% acidity) can substitute, though it’s less effective.

 2. Empty the ice bin: Remove all ice from the EFIC189 bin and discard it.
 Open the front access door.